KonstantinGasser/KonstantinGasser/README.md

 ### ***weeat***

-[weeat](https://github.com/KonstantinGasser/weeat) is an open network to share information about food nutrition values, recipes and allows you to generate meal-plans for you.
+[weeat](https://github.com/KonstantinGasser/weeat) is an open network for sharing information about food nutrition values, recipes and allows you to generate meal-plans for you.
 Got annoyed that all the exiting apps hit you with a pay-walls..

 👉 go check it out ***[weeat](https://github.com/KonstantinGasser/weeat)*** , feedback and contributions are very much appreciated :)